npmcdn-to-unpkg-bot/SodaBible/README.md

 - - - - - - - - - -
 With it (hopefully) you will be able to read the Bible (starting possibly with the ESV version), highlight verses, add notes, find your friends, and more!

-This app right now is in JS, but is currently in the process of being turned into a React and Meteor app.
+This app right now is in JavaScript, but is currently in the process of being turned into a React and Meteor app.

 Thank You and God Bless!